eagle840/katacoda-labs/jekyll/step1.md

 ### A little bit of Liquid

-Front matter in the beginning of a page tells Jekyll to process the contents of a page.
+Front Matter in the beginning of a page tells Jekyll to process the contents of a page.
 This front matter can be JSON or YAML.
-Lets add some Liquid template code.
-In the index.html file in your home folder (not in _site - it's an easy mistake to make)
+Lets add some Liquid template code in the index.html file in your home folder (not in _site - it's an easy mistake to make)

 Add the following to the top of index.html
 ```